Table of Contents

 Parameters

-Items to fill buffer with.
-Items length must be less than capacity.
-Suggestion: use Skip(x).Take(y).ToArray() to build this argument from any enumerable.
+Initial items to fill the buffer with.
+The length must not exceed the capacity.
+Tip: Use Skip(x).Take(y).ToArray() to build this parameter from any enumerable.

 Properties